BeppoSAX-WFC catalog of fast X-ray transients

 \section{Introduction}

 The X-ray sky is dynamic, more so than the visual sky.
 Variability is detected on all observable time scales and up to the largest amplitudes.
 Often the dynamical range is so large that sources change from undetectable to the brightest levels and back.
-This we call a transient event.
-The duration of this transient activity can vary between milliseconds (e.g., soft gamma-ray repeaters and type-II bursts) to years (e.g., low-mass X-ray binaries).
-One class of transients concerns those that last shorter than 1 day and longer than 1 s and are generally not associated with the X-ray bright accreting compact objects in X-ray binaries.
-Such transients are generically called fast X-ray transients (FXTs), but they include a mixture of different sources.
+If the duty cycle of activity is low (i.e., if the flux increases for $\leq10\%$ of the time) we call it a transient event \citep[e.g.,][]{csl97}.
+This definition of a transient is somewhat arbitrary and it depends on detector sensitivity.
+For our purposes, the dynamic range of the flux variation between peak and undetectability is of order 10$^3$.
+The duration of X-ray transient activity can vary between milliseconds (e.g., soft gamma-ray repeaters and type-II bursts) to years (e.g., low-mass X-ray binaries).
+One class of transients concerns those that last shorter than $\sim$1 day and longer than $\sim$1 s and are generally not associated with the X-ray bright accreting compact objects in X-ray binaries.
+Such transients are generally called fast X-ray transients (FXTs) and include a mixture of different sources.